 Everything had felt so real that Kaede could still taste the tofu in her mouth.
 It was smooth, squishy, and oddly pervasive, flooding out even the savory aftertaste of grilled meats.

 How did I manage to grill silken tofu over open flames again?

 Kaede was still wondering that as she opened her eyes to the library room.
 Her body was back on Hyperion, and her mouth... still felt the soft chunks of tofu within.

 It wasn't just an aftertaste either.
 It was real, and the shock of realization made her swallow it wholesale.

 "Crap," her head jolted up to a half sit before she looked back down.
 Her tofu-pillow showed no signs of damage, but there was definitely several bites worth of saliva on it.

-She had been eating her bed while asleep, after nodding off while learning about the power relations between Nordkreuz's local guilds.
+She had been sleep-eating her bed, after nodding off while examining the power relations between Nordkreuz's local guilds.

 "I'm sorry!"
 Kaede bowed as she rushed an apology to the white pudding familiar under her.